CoqueiroS/CADIn/README.md

 ```
 *`You need to specify the complete path to CADIn.`*
 ### Running
-To run is necessary 3 files.
+To run is necessary for 3 files.
 - BAM format file or directory with BAM file(s).
 - FASTA format file where reads were mapped.
-File used as reference for BAM file(s).
+File used as a reference for BAM file(s).
 - GFF format file referent the reference genome.

 **Basic command-line**